perl11/perl11-blog/content/foldcase.md

 * **perfect hashes**: This is what ICU does.
 But it's only a simple perfect hash.

-  You could analyze the bit patterns and try to find to fast search algorithm for the numbers. gperf does a little bit of this.
+  You could analyze the bit patterns and try to find a fast search algorithm for the numbers. gperf does a little bit of this.
 This could be the perfect algorithm as it would use the least amount of memory, and would be still pretty fast.
 Unfortunately there does not